LIBHI Application Instructions

-The next step is scanning documents to John Allen, email@example.com.
+The next step is scanning documents to Lynn Strevell, email@example.com.
 All documents must be scanned using a scanner in order to comply with Lipscomb’s legal department policy.
 (Please do not send pictures of the documents) Documents include:

 A signed contract, the “Commitment to Behavioral Health Integration Training and Professional Growth” agreement.” with all of the editable areas complete,

 A signed W-9 (please only scan the first page of the W-9 and do not include the form instructions),